Ptkyr/Ptkyr.github.io/index.md

   Essentially, it contains just enough to make parsing, name disambiguation, type linking and checking, dataflow analysis, inheritance, and virtual functions/interfaces difficult to implement.
 It also makes you hate `Array.length`.

   Both of my team members wanted to build `joosc` in Rust.
 Knowing zero Rust, I agreed immediately---precisely because I knew zero Rust.
-Four months later it became my favourite language and easily the one I am most comfortable in.
+Four months later, it wound up as my favourite language.
 That's right, this heading was really just an excuse to talk about Rust.
 All my homies love Rust 🦀.

 + **[Constructor](/#code): A UW-themed Settlers of Catan clone**